michaelharms/comcrawl/README.md

 _comcrawl_ is available on PyPI.

-Install it via pip by running the following command in your terminal:
+Install it via pip by running the following command from your terminal:

 ```
 pip install comcrawl